 Feeling very tired is a common side effect.
 It’s often worse towards the end of treatment and for some weeks after it’s finished.
 Try to pace yourself and get as much rest as you need.
 It helps to balance this with some gentle exercise, such as short walks.
 If you feel sleepy, don’t drive or operate machinery.

 Your mouth may become sore and you may get ulcers.
 This can make you more likely to get an infection in your mouth.
 Gently clean your teeth and/or dentures morning and night and after meals.
 Use a soft-bristled or children’s toothbrush.
 Your nurse might ask you to rinse your mouth regularly or use mouthwashes.
 It’s important to follow any advice you are given and to drink plenty of fluids.

 Tell your nurse or doctor if you have any problems with your mouth.
 They can prescribe medicines to prevent or treat mouth infections and reduce any soreness.

 Loss of appetite

-Less common side effects
+Less common side effects of bendamustine

 Back to top